rsta2/circle-docs/docs/devices/audio-devices.rst

 .. note::

-	On the Raspberry Pi Zero, which does not have a headphone jack, the output from the PWM sound interface can be used via the GPIO header.
-You have to define the system option ``USE_PWM_AUDIO_ON_ZERO`` for this purpose.
+	On the Raspberry Pi 5 or Zero, which do not have a headphone jack, the output from the PWM sound interface can be used via the GPIO header.
+You need an external interface `like this <https://learn.adafruit.com/adding-basic-audio-ouput-to-raspberry-pi-zero>`_, normally connected to GPIO12/13.
+You have to define the system option ``USE_PWM_AUDIO_ON_ZERO`` for this purpose for the Raspberry Pi Zero.
 See the file `include/circle/sysconfig.h <https://github.com/rsta2/circle/blob/master/include/circle/sysconfig.h>`_ for details!

 .. cpp:function:: CPWMSoundBaseDevice::CPWMSoundBaseDevice (CInterruptSystem *pInterrupt, unsigned nSampleRate = 44100, unsigned nChunkSize = 2048)